 2004Communion and Liberation celebrates its 50th anniversary.
 Fr.
 Giussani takes this opportunity to write to the Pope (January 26): “Not only did I have no intention of ‘founding’ anything, but I believe that the genius of the Movement that I saw coming to birth lies in having felt the urgency to proclaim the need to return to the elementary aspects of Christianity, that is to say, the passion of the Christian fact as such in its original elements, and nothing more.”
 John Paul II responds with a long letter dated February 22.
 Adding to this, the Pope writes: “The original pedagogical insight of your Movement lies precisely here: proposing in a fascinating way, and in harmony with contemporary culture, the Christian event, perceived as a source of new values, capable of directing the whole of existence.”
 In celebration of the 50th anniversary of the Movement, on October 16, about 45,000 people set out on a pilgrimage towards the Sanctuary of the Holy House of Loreto.

-2005On February 22, Fr.
-Giussani passes away at his home in Milan.
-The homily at the funeral Mass is given by Cardinal Ratzinger.
-The following month, the Fraternity of CL elects its new President: Fr.
-Julián Carrón, who had shared the responsibility of leading the Movement, as intended by Fr.
-Giussani.
-Carrón will be nominated a second time in 2008, and again in 2014, each time for a six-year term.
+2005On February 22 Fr.
+Giussani dies in his home in Milan.
+Cardinal Ratzinger gives the homily at his funeral.
+The following month, the Central Diaconia of the Fraternity of CL elects its new President: Fr.
+Julián Carrón, with whom Fr.
+Giussani had wanted to share the responsibility of leading the Movement for a year.
+Carrón's appointment was renewed in 2008, 2014, and 2020.

 2007Benedict XVI receives 100,000 members of CL in St. Peter’s Square to honor the anniversary of the recognition of the Fraternity.